ccoenraets/salesforce-developer-advanced/Using-the-Salesforce1-Platform-APIs.md

 You need Node.js to perform the exercises in this module.
 If you don't already have Node.js installed on your system, you can install it [here](http://nodejs.org/).

+**Windows Users**: If you are experiencing problems after installing Node.js on Windows:

+1. Add c:\Program Files\Nodejs to your pathorRun "C:\Program Files\Nodejs\npm" install
+1. Create an "npm" directory in C:\Users\[yourname]\Appdata\Roaming

+> If you can't or don't want to install Node.js on your system, follow [these instructions](/Using-the-Salesforce1-Platform-APIs-heroku.html) to deploy the app on Heroku instead.

 ## Step 1: Create a Connected App

 1. In Setup, click **Build** > **Create** > **Apps**